DIY ‘Copper’ Painted Tray and Painted Votives

 I knew I had a little tray that I picked up at Michael’s earlier this year languishing in my closet.
 In my excitement, I didn’t get a before picture…but it was one of their ArtMinds tray and probably cost $5, give or take.
 I found it in their raw wood area.

 And I reused my stars.
-After I did the middle and it dried, I took them off and put them on the sides.
+After I did the middle and it dried, I took them off and put them on the outside.

 Such a very simple project.